DJSchaffner/aoe2de_patcher/README.md

 The downloaded files are from steam directly and not hosted by me

 **Future features**
-- Improve the update process (Only update the files that need updating)
+- Further improve the update process (Only update the files that need updating)
 - Add toggle for Enhanced graphics pack (Warn people because thats a lot of data)
 - Maybe add a \<cancel> button